Impact of black hole spin on low-mass black hole-neutron star mergers: Results

 Since our simulations continue to about $\qty{13}{ms}$ post-merger, this provides a $\qty{10}{ms}$ window to analyse the subsequent spiral wind-driven outflow.
-The spiral wind ejecta from all simulations is shown in~\cref{table:finalproperties300}.
+The mass of the spiral wind ejecta from all simulations is shown in~\cref{table:finalproperties300}.
 As shown in the table, the ejecta mass generally increases with the dimensionless spin, except for in the case of the \texttt{Q2.6a04} model.
+Moreover, the mass of the spiral wind-driven ejecta increases with increasing disc mass, as seen in~\citet{spiral1}.

 According to~\cite{spiral1}, the spiral wind ejecta contributes to the blue, day-long kilonova emission.
-Our results provide the first reported evidence for a blue kilonova component in \gls{BHNS} mergers.
+Therefore, our study suggests that the spiral wind in \gls{BHNS} mergers may contribute to a blue kilonova component.
 However, to confirm this interpretation, we still need to compute kilonova light curves.

 Given that this ejecta component can significantly alter the electromagnetic signature of \gls{BHNS} mergers, we also investigate its physical origin.
 To this end, we perform an analysis similar to that of~\cite{eastspiral, spiral2} and present it in~\cref{fig:mode_amplitudes}.
-In our case, the only contribution to these oscillations comes from the remnant disc.
+In our case, the only contribution to this behaviour comes from the remnant disc.
 According to~\cite{spiral2}, the odd modes are excited in the remnant hypermassive neutron star due to the low-$T/|{W}|$ instability.

-In~\cref{fig:mode_amplitudes}, we present the evolution of the density modes from $m = 1$ to $m = 6$ for the\texttt{Q2.6a0}, \texttt{Q2.6a05}, and \texttt{Q2.60.8} models by following~\cite{spiral2, eastspiral}.
-Compared to~\cite{spiral1}, we observe that the odd modes appear from the beginning of the simulation, which we attribute to the asymmetric mass ratio in our setup.
-The normalised mode amplitudes are comparable for all spin values, whereas the high-spin models show systematically higher amplitudes, especially for the $m = 1$ mode.
+In~\cref{fig:mode_amplitudes}, we present the evolution of the density modes from $m = 1$ to $m = 6$ for the \texttt{Q2.6a01}, \texttt{Q2.6a04}, and \texttt{Q2.6a07} models, following~\cite{spiral2, eastspiral}.
+Compared to~\cite{spiral2}, we observe that the odd modes appear from the beginning of the simulation.
+The normalised mode amplitudes are comparable for all spin values, in the sense that the relative ordering of the different modes remains similar for each case.
+However, the high-spin models show systematically higher amplitudes, especially for the $m = 1$ mode.
 In all cases, the $m = 1$ mode clearly emerges as the dominant contribution.